What is the difference between accreditation and certification?

 To become certified as an Instructor or Master Trainer, a candidate must demonstrate through the application and assessment process that s/he meets all applicable requirements of IREC Standard 01024: 2013.
 This includes teaching topics from one or more IREC-accepted job task analyses.

-To become an IREC Certified Instructor, documentation totaling at least 2380 contact hours composed of actual teaching, educational and practical experience is required.
-To become an IREC Certified Master Trainer, documentation totaling at least 3850 contact hours composed of actual teaching, educational and practical experience is required.
+To become an IREC Certified Instructor, you must be able to document at least 2380 contact hours composed of actual teaching, educational and practical experience is required.
+To become an IREC Certified Master Trainer, you must be able to document at least 3850 contact hours composed of actual teaching, educational and practical experience is required.
 Full eligibility requirements for Instructors and Master Trainers are described in the Candidate Handbook.

 Must I be affiliated with an IREC accredited institution to obtain IREC certification?